CyberSkyline/ctf-ng/README.md

 Both of these steps are done for you when you run `install.sh`.

 ### Running the server
-`npm start`
+`yarn start`

 Use `CTRL + C` to stop the server.

 ### Backend Development
-After making any changes to the backend, you need to run `npm reload` to restart CTFd with your changes.
+After making any changes to the backend that cannot be hot-reloaded, you need to run `yarn reload` to restart CTFd with your changes.

 For linting locally you can install ruff with the following `curl -LsSf https://astral.sh/ruff/install.sh | sh` Then run `ruff check .`